alma-oss/faerospike/README.md

 ```

 ## Release
-1. Increment version in `ServiceIdentification.fsproj`
+1. Increment version in `Aerospike.fsproj`
 2. Update `CHANGELOG.md`
 3. Commit new version and tag it